 Buying a puppy is a commitment.
 You must be sure you and your family are up to the responsibility.
 All Dachshund pet puppies will be placed with a spay/neuter contract.
 We expect all new owners to have them spayed/neutered as soon as your veterinarian says it is wise to do so.

-ABOVE & BELOW: Long haired Shaded Cream male.
+ABOVE & BELOW: Georgia's long haired isabella dapple male.

 Available.
 Contact us if interested!